igorfelipeduca/insomnia-to-postman/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License.

----

-Let me know if you'd like further adjustments or additional sections!

----
-Answer from Perplexity: pplx.ai/share